tus/tus-resumable-upload-protocol/README.md

 ## Status

-Interested developers are encouraged to implement prototypes for early versions of this document and submit their feedback in form of comments of patches.
+Interested developers are encouraged to implement prototypes of this protocol and submit their feedback in form of comments of patches.

 ## Abstract